andrey136/Troubleshooting-and-Debugging-Techniques/README.md

 ### How Computers Use Resources

-    the time spent retrieving that data will depend on where it's located.
+* The time spent retrieving data depends on where it's located:

-    CPU, disk, memory, or network

-    a cache stores data in a form that's faster to access than its original form.
+    * CPU
+    * Disk
+    * Memory
+    * Network

-    a ton of examples of caches in IT.
-A web proxy is a form of cash.
-It stores websites, images, or videos that are accessed often by users behind the proxy.
-DNS services usually implement a local cache for the websites they resolve.he operating system also takes care of some caching for us.
+* Examples of caches in IT:
+    * A web proxy, *stores websites, images, or videos that are accessed often by users behind the proxy*.  * DNS services, *implement a local cache for the websites they resolve*.
+    * The operating system, *takes care of some caching for us*.

-    the contents of files or libraries that are accessed often, even if they aren't in use right now are the contents are cached in memory.
+    * The contents of files or libraries that are accessed often, *even if they aren't in use right now* are **the contents are cached** in memory.

+* After running out of RAM:
-    What happens when you run out of RAM?
-At first, the OS will just remove from RAM anything that's cached, but not strictly necessary.
-If there's still not enough RAM after that, the operating system will put the parts of the memory that aren't currently in use onto the hard drive in a space called swap.
+    * The OS will just remove from RAM anything that's cached, *but not strictly necessary*.
+    * The operating system will put the parts of the memory that aren't currently in use onto the hard drive in a space called **swap**.

+* The machine is slow because:
+    * There are too many open applications
+    * The available memory is just too small for the amount that computer is using
+    * The running programs may have a memory leak, *causing it to take all the available memory*.

+* Helpful pieces of advice and Terms:
+    * A **memory leak** means that memory which is no longer needed is not getting released.
+    * **Cache** stores data in a form that's faster to access than its original form.
-    The swapping implementation's concept is The information that's not needed right now is removed from RAM and put onto the disk, while the information that's needed now is put into RAM.
+    * **The swapping implementation's concept** is The information that's not needed right now is removed from RAM and put onto the disk, while the information that's needed now is put into RAM.

-    your machine is slow First, if there are too many open applications and some can be closed, close the ones that aren't needed.
-Or if the available memory is just too small for the amount that computer is using, add more RAM to the computer.
-The third reason is that one of the running programs may have a memory leak, causing it to take all the available memory.

-    A memory leak means that memory which is no longer needed is not getting released.

-    if a program is using a lot of memory and this stops when you restart the program, it's probably because of a memory leak.
+    * If a program is using a lot of memory and this stops when you restart the program, it's probably because of a **memory leak**.

 ### Possible Causes of Slowness

-Slowness:
+* Slowness:
-too many applications configured to start on boot. a program that's keeping some state while running that's causing the computer to slow down Hardware failures malicious software
+    * Too many applications configured to start on boot.
+    * A program that's keeping some state while running that's causing the computer to slow down.
+    * Hardware failures
+    * Malicious software

+* Helpful pieces of advice and Terms:

-If it's slow when starting up, it's probably a sign that there are too many applications configured to start on boot.
+    * If it's slow when starting up, it's probably a sign that **there are too many applications configured to start on boot**.

-fixing the problem is just a question of going through the list of programs that start automatically and disabling any that aren't really needed.

-If instead the computer becomes sluggish after days of running just fine, and the problem goes away with a reboot, it means that there's a program that's keeping some state while running that's causing the computer to slow down.
+    * If instead the computer becomes sluggish after days of running just fine, and the problem goes away with a reboot, it means that **there's a program that's keeping some state while running** that's causing the computer to slow down.

-schedule a regular restart to mitigate both the slow program and your computer running out of RAM

-You can try to reduce the size of the files involved.
-If the file is a log file, you can use a program like logrotate
+    * Solution: schedule a regular restart to mitigate both the slow program and your computer running out of RAM.
+Reduce the size of the files involved.
+If the file is a log file, you can use a program like **logrotate**.

-Hardware failures can also cause our computer to become slow.
-If your hard drive has errors, the computer might still be able to apply error correction to get the data that it needs, but it will affect the overall performance.
+    * If your hard drive has errors, the computer might still be able to apply error correction to get the data that it needs, but it will affect the overall performance.

-another source of slowness is malicious software

 ### Slow Web Server